Blog > How To Reach Your Goals - 7 Simple Strategies

 So go on, invest in a lovely new piece of stationery today.
 Take time to journal every day around your goal and progress but also about what you are happy and grateful for each day.
 Raise your energy levels and you will reach your goals by the time the year is out.
 Good luck!

 This year Rachel is asking you not to set resolutions that are bound to fail but instead choose your word for 2019.
-Find out more on her blog and sign up to her workbook.
+Find out more on her blog.

 In summary, here are the methods you can use to achieve your goals: